dsiufl/www.dsiufl.org-2016/_members/nigam_abhishek.md

 layout: member
 # The next fields should be filled out appropriately.
 Place strings in double
 # quotes.
-name: "Abishek Nigam"
+name: "Abhishek Nigam"
 major: "Computer Science"
 minor: ""

 # Images should be placed in img/members and at least 500x300 px but not too
 # big since they'll take a long time to download
-image: "nigam_abishek.jpg"
+image: "nigam_abhishek.jpg"

 # List the positions and semesters this person has held
 positions: